+The unit is equipped for a maximum gas supply pressure of 1/2 psi, 3.5 kPa, or 14 IN WC.

+Supply pressure higher than 1/2 psi requires the installation of an additional service regulator external to the unit.

+PRESSURE TESTING SUPPLY PIPING

-- The unit is equipped for a maximum gas supply pressure of 1/2 psi, 3.5 kPa, or 14 IN WC for natural gas or propane.
-The minimum supply pressure, as measured while the unit is operating at full fire, is 5 IN WC for natural gas or 11 IN WC for propane. - Supply pressure higher than 1/2 psi requires the installation of an additional service regulator external to the unit. - Pressure testing supply piping: For test pressures above 1/2 psi, disconnect the heater and manual valve from the gas supply line to be tested and cap or plug the supply line.
-For test pressures below 1/2 psi, before testing, close the manual valve on the heater.
+- Test pressures above 1/2 psi-disconnect the heater and manual valve from the gas supply line to be tested.
+Cap or plug the supply line. - Test pressures below 1/2 psi-before testing, close the manual valve on the heater.

+INSTALLATION-CONTINUED

+Piping Connections-Continued